Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Code Refactoring and Related Changes

 The preference for C++ strings and the adoption of C++11 is further supported by integrating the \{fmt\} formatting library\cite{libfmt}.
 It improves on the C-style \texttt{\*printf()} functions in being type safe with a generic placeholder (\{\}) for any type of (supported) argument.
 The \{fmt\} library is predominantly used three ways: a) as the \texttt{fmt::format} function directly to produce formatted strings similar to \texttt{sprintf()}, b) through utility functions like \texttt{utils::print()} which can be used like \texttt{fprintf()} only that it uses a \{fmt\}-style format string, and c) as overload to several functions that would previously only take a single string as argument, but now may use a format string and a variable number of arguments.
 For example, this has massively simplified the output of customized error messages.
 Previously, this required allocating a suitable-sized string buffer, using \texttt{snprintf()} to create the custom string, output of the buffer, and freeing the temporary storage.
-Now, this operation has become a single statement that differs only from the static string version by having a variable number of additional arguments.
+Now, this operation has become a single statement that differs only from the static string version by having a variable number of additional arguments (Listing~\ref{lst:fmt}).

 Many scientists are familiar with the Python programming language, so the similarity of \{fmt\} formatting to Python string formatting is welcome.
-Since the \{fmt\} formatting functions have been adopted into the C++20 standard, we will eventually be able to eliminate the explicit copy of the implementation in LAMMPS and switch from \texttt{fmt::format} to \texttt{std::format} and related functions of the standard C++ library.
+The \{fmt\} formatting functions have since been adopted into the C++20 standard as \texttt{std::format}.
+We have taken the next step and added wrapper headers so that, when LAMMPS is compiled with C++20 support and \texttt{std::format} is available, the \texttt{fmt::format} calls are mapped onto \texttt{std::format} and the bundled copy of the \{fmt\} library is no longer required.
+Until C++20 can be relied upon on all platforms that LAMMPS supports, the bundled \{fmt\} implementation remains the fallback.